Alchemist-X/Neverwinter-Nights/README.md

 Shuang Wu (BSc, Year 2, UID:3035639109, user name: wsjack22)

-## Game Description
+## Game Description & Basic Rules

 Our game is a role-playing video game, we try to make it similar to Dungeons & Dragons (DND).

-1. Players:
+Players will form an adventure team towards a wild and remote zone.
+On their adventure, they will beat enemies, collect items, and eventually discover the hidden secret of a mysterious relics.

+**1. Players**

-The game will inculde only one player.
+The game will require four players to join.

-2. Beginning of the game:
+**2. Intilization of game**

-On the intilation of game, player will be given chances to decide their races, talents and attributes.
-Differne choices may lead to different advantages and disadvantages.
-They have to roll a dice to determine the exact number of each character properties.
+On the beginning of game, after naming their characters, players will be given chances to decide their races, talents and attributes.
+Different choices would have multiple impact on the gameplay.
+They all have to roll a dice to determine the exact number of each property.

-3.
+**3. Moving and Travelling**

+The leading person of players' team will decide where to go.
+On different places, players will face differnect incidents and distinguishtive activities.

+**4. Battle system**

+Players have to beat dangerous creatures along their journey.
+We introduce a battle system including ATT, DEX, STA, INT (stands for attack, agility, life, intelligence).
+Besides,Luck involves in our battle, the number of dice a player (or the monster) will have great effect on the fighting, making it unpredictable and more challenging.

+**5. Player Status**

+Players have multiple attributes.
+Some of them are crucial to them, like health points (HP) or wealth (number of coins you got).
+For instance, your gameplay will end if the HP of character goes zero.
+You can't pass some shortcuts without paying a certain amount of money to the guards.

+**6. Save & Load

+Players can save their progress in the cozy taverns.
+If they unluckily get all killed in a battle, they would be able to reload it and have a second chance.

+**7. How to win

+As long as players make themselves to the deepest spot of this ancient relic, getting the legendary item --the condemned heart of fallen wizards, beating up the final boss.
+They will be able to end the tragedy in this cursed area and got final victory.

 ## Libray we might use:
 cstdlib and ctime: use for make random numbers while rolling the dice